How to refill a butane cigar lighter

 Using Quality Butane

 Quality butane not only affects ignition but also plays a significant role in the overall experience.
 Studies in lighter performance reveal that using premium butane can improve flame stability by up to 40%.
-Therefore, I refuse to compromise on quality.
+Mar sin, I refuse to compromise on quality.

 How to Refill Other Types of Lighters